commercialhaskell/stack/stack.yaml.md

 ### skip-ghc-check

-Should we confirm that your system GHC version (on the PATH) matches what your project expects?
-Default is true.
+Should we skip the check to confirm that your system GHC version (on the PATH) matches what your project expects?
+Default is false.

 ### require-stack-version